 AND AWARENESS IS ELEMENTARY TO PREVENTION

 It may be tempting to dismiss conferences as forums for dialogue that are often detached from the “real” world.
-But systemic mitigation or prevention of a dire social issue can only happen when those who are in unique positions of power, authority, and capacity to prevent it gather for active informed dialogue that exponentially increases awareness and leads to tangible strategies plus a firm commitment to collaborative effort.
-Conferences hence can be a powerful roadmap to preventing ACEs and effectively supporting those already impacted by them in order to disrupt the cycle from repeating in the next generation.
+However, systemic mitigation or prevention of a dire social issue can only occur when those in unique positions of power, authority, and capacity to prevent it gather for active, informed dialogue that exponentially increases awareness and leads to tangible strategies, as well as a firm commitment to collaborative effort.
+Conferences, therefore, can be a robust roadmap for preventing ACEs and effectively supporting those already impacted by them, thereby disrupting the cycle from repeating in the next generation.
 Why?
 Because they bridge the divide between empirical data and public mobilization.

 GOVERNMENT HAS A BIG ROLE TO PLAY AS A LEADING FORCE IN PREVENTION

-Over the course of history, governments have been powerful forces in the prevention of dire health and social crises, through whole-scale systemic investments in research and public health, which have lead to preventing millions of children from suffering and dying needlessly.
-However, with the significant drop in such health crisis has come a lull in the government’s active role in such prevention movements.
+Throughout history, governments have been powerful forces in the prevention of dire health and social crises, through whole-scale systemic investments in research and public health, which have led to preventing millions of children from suffering and dying needlessly.
+However, with the significant drop in such health crises has come a lull in the government’s active role in such prevention movements.

-But although the nature of the “health crises” may have changed overtime, the need for the government’s leadership and active participation has not.
-Prevention is a far better option in a multitude of matters than attempting to fix the damage after it has already been done, as history has amply shown.
-This is certainly the case with mitigating the impact of and preventing Adverse Childhood Experienced (ACEs) and the government’s critical role in that endeavor cannot be overstated.
+But although the nature of the “health crises” may have changed over time, the need for the government’s leadership and active participation has not.
+Prevention is often a far better option than attempting to fix the damage after it has already been done, as history has amply shown.
+This is undoubtedly the case with mitigating the impact of and preventing Adverse Childhood Experiences (ACEs), and the government’s critical role in that endeavor cannot be overstated.

 AN ACE DIALOGUE: BRIDGING THE RESEARCH VS. PUBLIC CONSCIOUSNESS DIVIDE

-As much data as the research community produces, much of the research generated often may never reach the general public.
-This has been the case with Childhood Domestic Violence (CDV), the least known of the 10 ACEs documented extensively in the landmark ACE Study and beyond, which has less than 15% awareness despite the fact that its many dire consequences have been extensively documented by researchers over the past 3 decades.
+Despite the vast amount of data the research community produces, much of the research generated may never reach the general public.
+This has been the case with Childhood Domestic Violence (CDV), the least known of the 10 ACEs documented extensively in the landmark ACE Study and beyond, which has less than 15% awareness even though researchers have extensively documented its many dire consequences over the past 3 decades.

-As we know, awareness itself is curative.
+As we know, awareness itself is a form of healing.
 Building awareness of ACEs (and particularly of CDV) is the first step to effectively combating the profound impact, in childhood and beyond.
-So there is an urgent need to bridge the gap between research and public knowledge, especially as it pertains to public health.
+Therefore, there is an urgent need to bridge the gap between research and public knowledge, particularly in the context of public health.

 CONFERENCES: A TIMELY & EFFECTIVE SOLUTION

-The ACEs conference in New Mexico is a prime example of using a conference platform to bridge the researcher-public divide by building critical awareness through extensive dialogue and engaging government and other public institutions in a collective prevention solution that can be much more effective than past efforts have accomplished in the state to date.
+The ACEs conference in New Mexico is a prime example of utilizing a conference platform to bridge the researcher-public divide by fostering critical awareness through extensive dialogue and engaging government and other public institutions in a collective prevention solution that can be more effective than past efforts have been in the state to date.

 To read more about the conference, click here for the full article, Local Conference Will Focus on Childhood Trauma: https://www.lcsun-news.com/story/news/2018/10/20/local-conference-focus-childhood-trauma/1700144002/